Skip to main content

 3. Save the changes for the formula once you’ve finished building it.

 ❗ Notice: If the 'Auto-adjust tax liability' option is checked, Fathom will apply the tax formula you have created backwards into your actuals until the selected date.
-The calculated results are then posted as adjustments to the actuals in 'Step 1 - Update Data'.
+The calculated results are then posted as adjustments to the actuals in 'Source Data' within Company Settings.
 For more information on the auto-adjustments, please see the 'Auto Adjustments for Income Tax' article.

 How a tax expense impacts your forecast